7 Essential Social Media Tips for Hostels

 1) Create a blog on your website

-A blog is an effective marketing tool, building a volume of content that shows up in search engine results pages (SERPs).
-The main benefit is that you get original content to share on your social media channels such as Facebook and Twitter.
+Having a blog is an effective marketing tool, building a volume of content that shows up in search engine results pages (SERPs).
+The main benefit of having a blog is that it will create original content to share on your social media channels, like Facebook and Twitter.
 By creating and sharing your own content, you build your reputation as a trusted, informative source of information.
 Socially shareable content gets spread without you needing to pay for advertising and brings people back to your website.
 Know your audience and target them with relevant content about your local area.
 Include social media buttons on your blog pages, so that readers can easily share your content on their own social media platforms.

 2) Don’t forget the visuals